 Other things, some of which we use to perceive only within limited segments of them, belong, as we all know in theory, to wider shapes of cycles;

-Some are circles, "revolutions" proper, which means going all the way to come back where all things started; or they are seasons;
+Some are circles, "revolutions" proper, which means going all the way to come back where all things started; or they are they seasons?

-Showing this shape is useful when it is time to draw the conclusion that the same will come to pass again and again; a good image inviting to do better next time or to step out of form if needed.
+Showing this shape is useful when it is time to hint and draw the conclusion that the same will come to pass again and again, that there is nothing new under the sun; a good image inviting to see the end and to do better next time... or to step out of form if needed.

-To me, this reminds History always higher, “progress” and still, always similar.
+To me, this reminds History always higher, “progress” and still, substantially similar.